Philip Sheridan: Western Theater

 In the fall of 1861, Sheridan was ordered to travel to Jefferson Barracks, near St. Louis, Missouri, for assignment to the 13th U.S. Infantry.
-He departed from his command of Fort Yamhill, Oregon, by way of San Francisco, across the Isthmus of Panama, and through New York City to home in Somerset for a brief leave.
+He departed from his command of Fort Yamhill in Oregon by way of San Francisco, across the Isthmus of Panama, and through New York City to home in Somerset for a brief leave.
 On the way to his new post, he made a courtesy call to Maj.
 Gen. Henry W. Halleck in St. Louis, who commandeered his services to audit the financial records of his immediate predecessor, Maj.
 Gen. John C. Frémont, whose administration of the Department of the Missouri was tainted by charges of wasteful expenditures and fraud that left the status of $12 million in debt.
 Sheridan sorted out the mess, impressing Halleck in the process.
 Much to Sheridan's dismay, Halleck's vision for Sheridan consisted of a continuing role as a staff officer.
 Nevertheless, Sheridan performed the task assigned to him and entrenched himself as an excellent staff officer in Halleck's view.

-In December, Sheridan was appointed chief commissary officer of the Army of Southwest Missouri, but convinced the department commander, Halleck, to give him the position of quartermaster general as well.
+In December, Sheridan was appointed chief commissary officer of the Army of Southwest Missouri, but convinced the department commander, Halleck, to also give him the position of quartermaster general.
 In January 1862, he reported for duty to Maj.
 Gen. Samuel Curtis and served under him at the Battle of Pea Ridge.
-Sheridan soon discovered that officers were engaged in profiteering.
-They stole horses from civilians and demanded payment from Sheridan.
+Sheridan soon discovered that officers were engaged in profiteering, including stealing horses from civilians and demanding payment from Sheridan.
 He refused to pay for the stolen property and confiscated the horses for the use of Curtis's army.
-When Curtis ordered him to pay the officers, Sheridan brusquely retorted, "No authority can compel me to jayhawk or steal."
+When Curtis ordered him to pay the officers, Sheridan brusquely responded, "No authority can compel me to jayhawk or steal."
 Curtis had Sheridan arrested for insubordination but Halleck's influence appears to have ended any formal proceedings.
-Sheridan performed aptly in his role under Curtis and, now returned to Halleck's headquarters, he accompanied the army on the Siege of Corinth and served as an assistant to the department's topographical engineer, but also made the acquaintance of Brig.
-Gen. William T. Sherman, who offered him the colonelcy of an Ohio infantry regiment.
-This appointment fell through, but Sheridan was subsequently aided by friends (including future Secretary of War Russell A. Alger), who petitioned Michigan Governor Austin Blair on his behalf.
+Sheridan performed aptly in his role under Curtis, and then returned to Halleck's headquarters to accompany the army on the Siege of Corinth and serve as an assistant to the department's topographical engineer.
+He made the acquaintance of Brig.
+Gen. William T. Sherman, who offered him the role of colonel in an Ohio infantry regiment.
+The appointment fell through, but Sheridan was subsequently aided by friends, including future Secretary of War Russell A. Alger, who petitioned Michigan Governor Austin Blair on his behalf.
 Sheridan was appointed colonel of the 2nd Michigan Cavalry on May 27, 1862, despite having no experience in the mounted arm.